awsdocs/aws-doc-sdk-examples/javav2/example_code/support/Readme.md

 	Test 3 passed

-**WARNING**: _Running these JUnit tests manipulates real Amazon resources and might incur charges on your account._
+**WARNING**: _Running these JUnit tests manipulates real AWS resources and might incur charges on your account._

  ### Properties file
-Before running the JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the JUnit tests, you must define values in the **config.proerties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define a crawler name used in the tests.
 If you do not define all values, the JUnit tests fail.

-Define these values to successfully run the JUnit tests:
+Define this value to successfully run the JUnit tests:

 - **fileAttachment** - The file can be a simple saved .txt file to use as an email attachment.